aicherc/sgmcmc_ssm_code/README.md

 # Stochastic Gradient MCMC for Time Series SSMs

-This repo *will contain* the python code for our "SGMCMC for Time Series SSMs" paper.
+This repo *will contain* the python code for our "SGMCMC for Time Series SSMs" paper [(link)](https://arxiv.org/abs/1810.09098).

-Source code _will be_ in the `sgmcmc_ssm` folder.
+Source code is in the `code/sgmcmc_ssm` folder.
-Scripts for experiments _will be_ in the `experiments` folder.
+Scripts/Jupyter Notebooks for experiments _will be_ in the `experiments` folder.

 ## Installation

-`Under construction`
+Add the `code/sgmcmc_ssm` folder to the PYTHONPATH.

 Requirements:
 Python 3+, numpy, pandas, scipy, seaborn, joblib, scikit-learn,